 Accredited Investors Wealth Management

 With just four advisors on staff, Accredited Investors Wealth Management has the smallest advisory team of any firm on this list.
-Despite this, the firm’s overall team has a total of 18 certifications, including 12 certified financial planners (CFPs), four certified public accountants (CPAs) and two chartered financial analysts (CFAs).
+Despite this, the firm’s overall team has a bevy of certifications, including 21 certified financial planners (CFPs), six certified public accountants (CPAs), four chartered financial analysts (CFAs), one chartered life underwriter (CLU) and one chartered financial counselor (ChFC).
 This fee-only firm calls Edina home.

-Perhaps because of its $2 million account minimum, this firm has a nearly 10-to-1 ratio of high-net-worth individual clients to non-high-net-worth individuals.
+Perhaps because of its $20,000 minimum annual fee -- which makes sense for those with at least $2 million in assets -- this firm has a nearly 10-to-1 ratio of high-net-worth individual clients to non-high-net-worth individuals.
 As many firms do, Accredited Investors Wealth Management also works with trusts, businesses, foundations, endowments, pension and profit-sharing plan providers and charitable organizations.